Crisis Communications in the Age of COVID-19

 - Do you have a Plan B?

 Planning for the unexpected is critical to a successful crisis communications plan.
 Make sure you’re keeping track of all external communications and responding accordingly.

 Precise, timely, and relevant communication during a crisis – with the internal staff, as well as with clients, and also with media – is one of the most important elements of dealing with a workplace disaster, or any crisis or emergency. .

 Need help creating a plan?

-We’re happy to provide expert insight into audience mindsets, organizational priorities, and opportunities at each stage of the pandemic, which should be used to develop audience-specific communications plans.
+We’re happy to provide expert insight into audience mindsets, organizational priorities and opportunities at each stage of the pandemic, to develop audience-specific communications plans.
 Learn more and check out our COVID-19 guides for nonprofits and businesses here.